 "Oof!
 Ah...
 Thank you, sire."

 The raven-haired lad gave a small grin and dusted himself off, not bothering to look up at his master's annoyed expression.
-He bent over, grabbing the scarf that had fallen off on the way down, and reapplied it around his neck with a sigh.
-His head was pounding, and he was sure he sprang his ankle, but he payed the injuries no mind.
+He bent over, grabbing the scarf that had fallen off on the way down, and readjusted it around his neck with a sigh.
+His head was pounding, and he was sure he sprang his ankle, but he paid the injuries no mind.
 His attention was focused on the male in front of him, whose arms were folded across his chest, looking at Merlin with a disdained scowl.

 "What am I going to do with you, Merlin?
 You could have woken up everyone in the whole castle with that bit of charade you just pulled!"